shaneikennedy/jdd/content/blog/git-rebase/index.md

 > Note that the **latest** commit in feature2 _after_ rebasing is the commit that was unique to feature2.
 This holds if we had multiple commits in feature2, they would all be placed *after* the "Merge branch 'feature1'..." commit

 It is **very important** that we notice that the commit hash from "commit from feature2" has changed after rebasing.
 Before the rebase, that commit had the hash b21ccfa and after the hash is a8fa9fb.
 This happens because a commit hash exists as a reference to changes, but remember, commits are changes _relative_ to the previous history.
-When we rebase, we are replacing the history of branch "feature2" with what is currently in tha "main" branch.
+When we rebase, we are replacing the history of branch "feature2" with what is currently in the "main" branch.
 Because this history has changed and the fact that a commit hash is a reference to changes relative to a previous history, the commit hash for "commit from feature2" **_must_** be different after rebasing.

 ### So why should I use rebase instead of merge?
 1. Cleaner git log that is easier to reason about